dipterix/threeBrain/cran-comments.md

 This package (`threeBrain`) is developed out of fun and used in my thesis and later projects.
 I am the solo developer in this project (wrote 99.99% code).
 Other contributors are explicitly claimed in the `DESCRIPTION`.

 There is one external `JavaScript` library `three-brain-js`.
 The code is located at `inst/threeBrainJS`.
 I am also the main maintainer and contributor of that project.
 The distribution included is a compiled bundle that is released under `MPL-2.0` as a whole.
-As required, the license file has been included when `mpn` compiles the bundles, see `inst/threeBrainJS/dist`.
+As required, the license file has been included when `npm` compiles the bundles, see `inst/threeBrainJS/dist`.
 There might some other external programs, but they can't claim the authorship of the release bundle.
 Their corresponding license files are included too.

 Self check: 0 errors | 0 warnings | 1 note